 What is your favorite four-letter word?
-My favorite is free!
+One of my favorites is free!
 It’s not often that you find quality entertainment that’s free, but on Waikiki’s Kuhio Beach, you’ll find a beautiful free hula show.
 It’s really a lovely setting with sounds of the ocean mixing in with the Hawaiian music.

 Show times alternate from 6:00pm and 6:30pm depending on the season and sunset.
 Generally during the winter months of November, December, January) the show is held at 6:00pm.
 Generally, from February – October, the show starts at 6:30pm.
 The schedule is subject to change.
 For more information call 808-843-8002.

-Mahalo to the Honolulu Office of Economic Development for providing the free show and to the Waikiki Improvement Project for the photo.
+Mahalo to the Honolulu Office of Economic Development for providing the free show.